| Queensland floods –

 what happens with global warming there is more variation in the rate at

-which we are heating the world so it becomes more turbulent.
+which we are heating the world so it becomes more turbulent. return Analysing rainfall data I have shown how easy it is to fiddle the

 presentation of data even with a clear cut variable like temperature.